Qala-Dev/course-materials/part-time-schedule/week-5.md

 At the end of the week, we hope that you will:

-* Gain practical knowledge on how to manage a Node
+* Gain practical knowledge on how to manage a node
-* Understand Channel Operation and Payment Forwarding
+* Understand channel operation and payment forwarding
   * Managing HTLCs
-  * Committing HTLCs to Channel state
+  * Committing HTLCs to channel state
-  * Channel Balance
+  * Channel balance
-* Understand Path Finding and Payment Delivery
+* Understand path finding and payment delivery

 ## Schedule